AndrewStetsenko/tech-jobs-with-relocation/README.md

 * "Who's hiring?" monthly thread on Hacker News.
 Here's a link to the latest one: https://news.ycombinator.com/item?id=29782099.
 Use the search feature (Command/Ctrl + F) to find job offerings with the keyword "visa."
 * [@Relocateme](http://t.me/relocateme) Telegram channel with daily actual job alerts
 * [LinkedIn](https://www.linkedin.com/jobs/): When searching, you should add "relocation," "visa support," or "visa sponsorship" into the keywords tab, and select the city/country/region that's your choice for relocation.
 Here's an [example](https://www.linkedin.com/jobs/search/?currentJobId=2809004062&geoId=91000000&keywords=visa%20support%20software%20developer&location=European%20Union).

+**Note:** You can apply the same approach - typing "relocation" followed by your target job title in the search bar - to other sites (e.g., Indeed or Glassdoor) that, like LinkedIn, have no filter for relocation.
+Of course, you will find some jobs that don't offer relocation or are not quite what you are looking for, but overall using relevant keywords does a good job at filtering them out.

 # 🔖 International recruitment agencies